kksgandhi/personal_site/coherentism todo.md

 philosophy not as a search for truth, but as a framework for answering questions means that everything can be true.

+philosophy seems obvious, but it's more about the confidence of having seen something from every angle and being absolutely certain it is true.

 Blood is compulsory